manojgayala/POPL1/Language Manual.md

 ```
 Expression && Expression
 ```
-The operands need not have the same type, but each must have boolean or integral type.
+The operands must be bool type or must be convertible to it.
 The result's type is bool.

 ### Logical OR Operator:
 The || operator returns true if either or both operands is true, otherwise false.
 This operator groups left-to-right.